andersoncontreira/projects-guidelines/README_example.md

 The samples of this application are in `samples` folder, there you will find request examples and others stuffs.

 ## Examples
-This session contains pieces of code with examples of some features.
+This section contains pieces of code with examples of some features.

 ### Handler